-The Club for Growth urged all senators to vote "no" on the proposal and cited the lack of spending offsets.
+The Club for Growth had urged all senators to vote “no” on the proposal and cited the lack of spending offsets.

 “Congress should end the federal unemployment insurance program and return the authority back to the states, which already have programs in place,” the group said.